noyainrain/meetling/doc/webapi.rst

 Arguments are passed to an endpoint simply as JSON object and the result is returned as JSON value.
 *Objects* contain a ``__type__`` attribute that holds the name of the object type.

-For any endpoint an :ref:`InputError` is returned if the input contains invalid arguments.
+If a requested endpoint doesn't exist, a :ref:`NotFoundError` is returned.
+For any endpoint, an :ref:`InputError` is returned if the input contains invalid arguments.

 Authentication and Permissions
 ------------------------------